PM Modi visits India Business Pavilion at EEF in Vladivostok | Devdiscourse

-Prime Minister Narendra Modi on Thursday visited the India Business Pavilion here and launched an Indo-Russian online platform, to bridge the gap between Indian and Russian startup ecosystems.
+Prime Minister Narendra Modi launched an Indo-Russian online platform to bridge the gap between Indian and Russian startup ecosystems as he visited the India Business Pavilion here on Thursday.
 Prime Minister Modi visited the pavilion, called 'India Lounge' on the sidelines of the fifth meeting of the Eastern Economic Forum (EEF) here in the Russian Far East Region.

 "PM @narendramodi visited the India Business Pavilion at #EEF.
 Launched the Indo-Russian Innovation Bridge, an online platform to bridge the gap between Indian & Russian startup ecosystems to enable meaningful synergies to promote joint innovation in both economies," External Affairs Ministry Spokesperson Raveesh Kumar said in a tweet.
 "PM @narendramodi also launched Startup India–Kalyani EdTech Challenge where @investindia & Kalyani Group joined hands to support top Indian & Russian startups.
 The Challenge is open to all startups & innovators & will be hosted on Startup India website," Kumar tweeted.